- Where and When do you train?

 Yes, but we will need to know of your concerns prior to the Registration process on your first day so that one of our Instructors can assess your dog before you join.
 There is every likelihood that we will be able to accommodate you but, if not, we will offer you a way forward.

-- I have a Reactive/unruly dog; will I be accepted for training?
+- I have a Reactive/Aggressive dog; will I be accepted for training?

 - What should I do if my bitch comes into season?